Art has been the key to my survival. My goal is to help others find a practice that helps them heal.

 Arts in Education

-Audiences Types: Middle School (6-8 grade), High School (9-12 grade), Veterans/Military, People Experiencing Incarceration/Re-entry, LGBTQ+ community, People experiencing Homelessness, English Language Learners, Educators, Other Population/Community
+Audiences Types: Adult Learners, Intergenerational, Grades Pre-K – 2, Grades 3-5, Middle School (6-8 grade), High School (9-12 grade), Veterans/Military, Creative Aging (Older Adults), People Experiencing Incarceration/Re-entry, LGBTQ+ community, People experiencing Homelessness, English Language Learners, Educators, Other Population/Community

 Create Your Own Superhero/Supervillain

-Students will design original superhero avatars, including unique logos and defined powers.
-They will then illustrate themselves in action, demonstrating these abilities.
-In addition, students will compose a brief written description explaining who they aim to protect and the reasons behind their choices.
+Students will design their own original superhero or supervillain — complete with a unique logo and defined powers — then illustrate themselves in action.
+They will also write a brief description explaining who they aim to protect and why.

 Comics About Pets

-Students will design an avatar of their pet that reflects its unique personality traits.
-They will then create a comic—either fictional or nonfictional—featuring a pet as the central character.
+Students will draw their pet as a character that captures its unique personality, then create a comic — fictional or nonfictional — featuring that pet as the star.

 Adults Creating Comics and Art About Kids

-Students will receive instruction on how to ethically create comics about children, with a focus on topics such as consent, privacy, and appropriate tone.
-The lesson will also explore methods for fictionalizing or abstracting real children when portraying them in artwork and comics.
-Following this, students will create a narrative illustration or comic centered on children.
+Students will learn how to ethically create comics about children, covering topics such as consent, privacy, and appropriate tone.
+The lesson will also explore ways to fictionalize or abstract real children when portraying them in artwork.
+Students will then create a narrative illustration or comic centered on a child or children.

-In this two-hour workshop, students will create a comic inspired by a TV show, movie, or book that had a lasting impact on them.
-What story shaped who you are or influenced the way you tell stories?
-Rather than simply recapping a favorite piece of media, students will explore how it affected their lives and creative voice, turning that personal connection into an original comic.
+Students will create a comic inspired by a TV show, movie, or book that had a lasting impact on them.
+Rather than recapping a favorite story, students will explore how it affected their lives and creative voice, turning that personal connection into an original comic.

 Creating a Comic Diary

-Students will learn how to create compelling diary comics, with an emphasis on narrative styles, the role of backgrounds, and the use of tone.
-The course will highlight the importance of focusing on specific moments or emotions, rather than broadly summarizing daily events.
-The class will meet once per week over the course of four-eight weeks; the timeframe, number of sessions, and duration of each class are flexible.
+Students will learn how to create compelling diary comics, with an emphasis on narrative styles, the role of backgrounds, and tone.
+We'll focus on capturing specific moments and emotions rather than trying to summarize everything that happened in a day — because the small details are usually where the best stories live.
+Sessions meet once per week; the timeframe, number of sessions, and length of each class are all flexible.

-Students will create vision boards that imagine what they want their lives to look like after graduating high school—where they might live, what they want to do, and the goals they hope to pursue.
-I will provide collage examples and guiding questions to help them reflect as they create.
+Students will create vision boards imagining what they want their lives to look like after graduating high school — where they might live, what they want to do, and the goals they hope to pursue.
+Collage examples and guiding reflection questions will be provided.

 One-Page Zines

-Students will learn how to make a zine from a single sheet of paper (or more than one zine, if they choose).
-The library will then make copies so students can share or trade their zines with others.
+Students will learn how to make a zine from a single sheet of paper.
+The library will make copies so students can share or trade their zines with others.
 Zines are a fantastic way to spread ideas and build community.
-I will bring my one-page zine collection for inspiration.
+A one-page zine collection will be on hand for inspiration.

 Art Therapy Card Deck Exercises

-Using Emily Sharp's Guided Art Therapy Cards Deck, students will complete guided art prompts alongside reflection questions to help them process emotions and center themselves.
-Teen librarians will receive a set of selected cards ahead of time for approval, and together we can plan multiple activities.
+Using Emily Sharp's Guided Art Therapy Card Deck, students will work through guided art prompts alongside reflection questions to help them process emotions and find focus.
+Teen librarians will receive a selection of cards in advance for approval, and we can plan activities together.
+These prompts have been used with students at the Refugee Youth Project and were very useful.

 Art About Music